 Culinology® — the science of food design and development — blends culinary art and science.
 Designed to optimize eating satisfaction, Culinology® studies the physical, chemical and sensory properties of food, together with its handling, processing and production.
 Students in the program will gain an edge in the competitive workforce and receive a certificate of completion of HACCP coursework while becoming a meat culinologist.

-Dr. Burson came to the University of Nebraska – Lincoln in 1984 and has since received numerous awards and published several articles.
-Dr. Burson’s research interests are in applied HACCP and food safety projects for the meat industry and maintaining and improving meat quality while adding antimicrobials to improve food safety.
+Dennis Burson has received numerous awards and published several articles.
+Burson’s research interests are in applied HACCP and food safety projects for the meat industry and maintaining and improving meat quality while adding antimicrobials to improve food safety.

 (Only required if English is not your native language)

 Knowledge of edible animal products with particular emphasis to meat products from livestock and poultry.
 Includes all aspects of the meat industry from slaughter to consumption.
 Methods of slaughter and fabrication, conversion of muscle to meat, processing techniques, preservation and storage, and consumer related topics discussed and demonstrated.

 ASCI/NUTR 213 is for those students who have an interest in a career in Culinary Science, Meat Science, and/or Dietetics.
 Selecting and purchasing meat for the hotel, restaurant, institutional industry, and the retail markets.

 Course Number: ASCI 310